holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Bad

-If the operation is expensive, binding against `value` can be really slow.
+Binding against `value` can be really slow for expensive callbacks.

 ```{pyodide}
 def callback(value):